 Editor, in P46L2 change as follows:

-In a DMG BSS, BlockAck and BlockAckReq frames transmitted between EDMG STAs as part of the HT- immediate agreement shall be of EDMG Compressed BlockAck variant EDMG Compressed BlockAckReq variant, respectively.
+In a DMG BSS, BlockAck and BlockAckReq frames transmitted between EDMG STAs as part of the HT- immediate agreement shall be of EDMG Compressed BlockAck variant Compressed BlockAckReq variant, respectively.

 Editor, remove heading “9.3.1.8.4 Extended Compressed BlockAckReq and EDMG Compressed BlockAckReq variants” at P11L10 from the Candidate Draft text.